-This year at IMPACT Live, Kendall Guinn, the chief marketing officer from Aquila Real Estate, spoke about getting her entire team to sign an agreement.
-Now, according to her company’s culture, these sorts of things are a big deal.
+At IMPACT Live 2019, Kendall Guinn, the then chief marketing officer from Aquila Real Estate, spoke about getting her entire team to sign an agreement.
+Now, according to the company’s culture, these sorts of things are a big deal.
 The agreement might say that the marketing team will send bi-weekly updates to the sales team about what content has been produced, or that sales and marketing will have common planning time each month.

 Whatever the priorities are, her team put it in writing to cement its place in the schedule.